Folsom, NM Demographics

 A map of Folsom's Population by Race

-Of the 527 places in New Mexico, Folsom is the 481st most populous.
+Folsom is ranked the 485th most populous place in New Mexico, out of 528 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Folsom was ranked the 481st most populous place in the 2020 Census.

 Folsom's White Population